sohampoddar26/MuLX-QA/README.md

 ## Citation
-If you use our data, please cite the following paper:
+If you find our work useful, please cite the following paper:
 ```
 @article{Poddar24MuLX-QA,
 author = {Poddar, Soham and Mukherjee, Rajdeep and Samad, Azlaan Mustafa and Ganguly, Niloy and Ghosh, Saptarshi},